thieu1995/mealpy/docs/source/pages/general/introduction.rst

     * Analyse the robustness of algorithms.

-* If you guys want a new algorithm, please open an `Issues ticket`_, and better send me an PDF of the original paper so I can read and implement it.
+* If you guys want a new algorithm, please open an `Issues ticket`_

 .. _Issues ticket: https://github.com/thieu1995/mealpy/issues